albertoCCz/plutusCourse/Week04/Lecture4.md

 ```
 where:
 - a:  The overall result of the computation.
 - w:  Allows you to write log messages of type `w`.
 The equivalent of this would be the list of strings we had on the _Writer.hs_ example.
 - s:  Describes the blockchain capabilities aka what contract specific actions this contract can perform.
-For example: waiting for slots, submiting transactions, finding out your own public key or specific endpoints.
+For example: waiting for slots, submitting transactions, finding out your own public key or specific endpoints.
 - e:  Describes the type of error messages.

 ### Simple example of Contract Monad